 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

 The small, friendly hotel is well suited to its surrounding as it is built with real natural stone collected from the land it stands on, giving it a robust and natural look.
 The hotel has a neo-classic style creating a romantic atmosphere for long summer nights.
 The main building houses the reception and a cafe with a large balcony where you can enjoy your Greek coffee or Rakí.
 In the main building you also find the restaurant with its large terrace overlooking the outside menage and the valley.
 The restaurant serves Cretan cuisine which is famous for being healthy with its use of olive oil.
 The olive oil is made from olives from the estate.
 The restaurant serves fresh home cooked food with organically grown vegetables and fruit from its own gardens and makes use of local products from nearby farmers.
 The 12 hotel rooms are grouped into 2 bungalows each housing 6 rooms.
 The bungalows lay quietly, separate from the main activities.
 The rooms are large and comfortable and all have a tremendous view over the valley.
 Each room has a large bathroom with bathtub.
 The rooms have central heating and air conditioning (both included in the price), a fridge, a flat screen tv with international channels, a hairdryer, a large glass door of 2m and a private balcony or terrace.
 Most rooms are equipped with a wood stove (the wood is not included in the price).
 Next to the main building lies the naturally formed large swimming pool (unheated and open all year) of 100 m2 (130 – 160 m. deep) with a separate, lower situated, children’s pool of 11m2 (40 cm deep).
 The sun beds are free to use.
 There is a free WIFI internet connection in the main building and on the terrace.
 Check-in at the hotel is all day but please be aware that your room will be ready from 14:00.
 On departure day, guests are required to vacate their room by 10:30, however they are welcome to spend the day at the hotel until their flight home.
 The price of the holiday includes all meals from dinner on Day 1 to breakfast on Day 8, however meals outside of this time can be purchased on-site from the restaurant.
 You can expect a continental breakfast with coffee, tea or hot chocolate, fresh bread, butter, jams, cheese, ham and orange juice.
-Picnic lunches are prepared by your hosts for you to take along in your saddle bags each day.
+Lunches are taken at a local taverna.
 It is recommended you bring a water bottle to take with you.
 Dinner includes a starter, main dish and a salad.
 Vegetarians can be catered for with advance notice, any other dietary requirements need to be checked before booking.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.